Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
 	- the mesurement unit should not have a fixed size
-	- draw the control points of the rulers
 	- mouse handle still need some work
 	- implement the ruler edition (miss the move of unattached ruler, miss the actions for modifying the rules i.e. move control point and scale, ...?)
 	- add one settings for the snapping distance in pixel of the control points and scale handle